zthun/romulator/README.md

-# romulator
+# Description

-A rom management system that can integrate your library automatically with other platforms
+Romulator is a rom management system that can integrate your library automatically with other platforms.